Here’s how much apartment space $1,500 buys in the top US cities: report

 Year-over-year average rent prices across the U.S. actually went down for the first time since COVID-19 upended life around the globe.

 Unfortunately for apartment shoppers, rental prices are still quite expensive.
-The national media cost of rent is now $1,937, according to Rent, which tracks listings and rental data.
+The national median cost of rent is now $1,937, according to Rent, which tracks listings and rental data.